UPDATE 1-Cycling team manager threatens hunger strike over coronavirus quarantine in UAE

 "We have done a second test on Sunday and we received the results on Monday, they were all negative for the virus," Damiani told Reuters by phone.
 "I hope I won't have to start it (hunger strike)...
 We want to respect the country's laws but respect should go both ways," he said.

 The UAE government media office did not immediately respond to a Reuters request for comment on the continued quarantine and complaints by guests.
-All the guests on the fourth floor of the Crowne Plaza have not been cleared to leave, members of the Cofidis team told Reuters, adding that the French Groupama-FDJ team, Russia's Gazprom team and other tourists were also staying on that floor.
+All the guests on the fourth floor of W hotel have not been cleared to leave, members of the Cofidis team told Reuters, adding that the French Groupama-FDJ team, Russia's Gazprom team and other tourists were also staying on that floor.

 One team member said a note had been slipped under his room door on Saturday instructing him to stay on the floor and not visit other parts of the hotel.
 "Our rooms have not been cleaned since Thursday, they leave food outside the door for us... clean towels and soap have been stacked in the corridors next to the lifts," said the team member, who declined to be named due to fears of retribution.